jrenaud90/TidalPy/Documentation/cooling_x/index.md

 _Updated: 2026-09-12_

-`TidalPy.cooling_x` answers the other half of a thermal history.
-Tidal dissipation and radioactive decay put energy into a layer; a cooling model says how fast that layer can get rid of it.
+`TidalPy.cooling_x` contains cooling models which quantify how fast a layer can get rid of heat.
 Each model maps the layer's physical state onto a surface heat flux [W m$^{-2}$], the thickness of the thermal boundary layer that carries it, and the Rayleigh and Nusselt numbers that describe the transport regime.

-This is what closes the thermal-orbital feedback loop.
-A layer that heats faster than it cools warms up, which drops its viscosity, which changes both its tidal dissipation and its ability to convect.
-Whether that feedback settles into an equilibrium or runs away depends on the relative slopes of the heating and cooling curves, so a cooling model is not a detail bolted onto the end of a tidal calculation.
-It is half the physics.

 | Page | Covers |
 |---|---|